 Don’t let the idea of paying taxes keep you from putting down some cash at your next hockey game.
 Avid sports betters are still entitled to fun, even if the IRS wants a piece of the pie!

 Any income you earn from sports betting–and other forms of gambling–is subject to tax.
 When you pay tax on sports betting, you will pay according to your tax bracket and filing status.

 Do you owe the IRS money as a result of late taxes or misreporting your sports betting income?
 Don’t panic.
-Click here for some easy tips!
+Click here for quick help!